rjkviegas/CV/README.md

 - Oversaw the membership total grow from 1,000 to 1,500
 - Boosted the annual conversion rate by 15%
-- Introduction of new techologies to improve business processes
+- Introduction of new technologies to improve business processes
 - Creating the Safeguarding policy

 **[BOOM CYCLE](https://www.boomcycle.co.uk/), Front Desk Lead and Facilities Manager**